 Research Excellence

 At the P.O.W.E.R.
-Women’s Health Prevention Centre, research is more than data: it’s a tool for justice.
+Women’s Health Prevention Hub, research is more than data—it’s a tool that drives scientific progress and informs policy change.

-The research team leads groundbreaking, community-embedded studies that centre the lived experiences of women from racialized, ethnic, and remote communities.
-From uncovering hidden mechanisms of heart disease to challenging gender bias in clinical science, our research pushes the boundaries of what inclusive, impactful health research can be.
+Our research team leads groundbreaking, community-embedded studies that enable the recruitment of diverse, multiethnic women—including those from remote, rural, and underserved populations.
+From uncovering hidden mechanisms of heart disease to confronting systemic gender bias in clinical science, we are redefining what inclusive, impactful health research can be.

 STRESS-CVD: The Impact of Stress on Heart Health